Dominic Smith Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.70 team ERA that ranks 25th across all league pitching staffs.
+- The Phillies have the 25th-ranked team ERA across all MLB pitching staffs (4.65).

-- Phillies pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (61 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.